damonzon/Worldwide_Malaria/README.md

 # Worldwide_Malaria

-Rub these commands from RStudio to run the App.
+Run these commands from RStudio to run the App.

 library(shiny)